 When writing about Wireshark network analyzer, I mentioned that it was among the best free network monitoring tool available for administrators to check the details of every device connected to the network.
-However, the interface of Wireshark is too complex for an average user and as the amount of data is high, it might often confuse such users.
+However, the interface of Wireshark is too complex for an average user, and as the amount of data is high, it might often confuse such users.
 Glasswire, on the other hand, is a simple tool for network monitoring with a firewall built in for allowing/denying Internet access to apps.
 Read on this review of Glasswire to know more about another free firewall and network monitoring software.

 Another feature of the notification tray icon is that it provides you with information as and when a new app tries to connect to the Internet or when changes are made to the HOSTS file.
-The Snooze option mentioned above turns of the system tray notifications for a while.
+The Snooze option mentioned above turns off the system tray notifications for a while.

 The Interface is simple and self-explanatory.
 If you still face problems understanding the interface, you can always access the Help option from the top-left menu bar.